cncf/wg-serverless/whitepapers/serverless-overview/README.md

 Examples include:

-* Auditing changes to a database, or ensuring that they meet a particular quality or analytics standard for acceptable changes.
+* Auditing changes to a database or ensuring that they meet a particular quality or analytics standard for acceptable changes.

 * Automatically translating data to another language as or shortly after it’s entered.